jkplearner/react-native-using-expo/README.md

 - React Native
 - Expo CLI
 - JavaScript / JSX
-visit the main branch to see the work
+visit the master branch to see the work